spectrocloud/librarium/packages/docs/content/04-clusters/4-cluster-features.md

 * Backup Schedule: Create a backup schedule of your choice from the drop down, applicable only to scheduled backups.
 * Expiry Date : Select an expiry date for the backups.
 The backup will be automatically removed on the expiry date.
 * Include all disks : Optionally backup persistent disks as part of the backup.
-* Include Cluster Resources : select or deselect on your choice.
+* Include Cluster Resources : Select or deselect on your choice.
 * Namespaces : Proivde namespaces that need to be backed up.
+If left empty then all the Namespaces will be Backedup.

 ### Backup Scheduling Options:
-* Custom your backup for the exact month,day and hour and minute of the user's choice.
+* Customize your backup for the exact month,day and hour and minute of the user's choice.
 * Every week on Sunday at midnight.
 * Every two weeks at midnight.
 * Every month on the 1st at midnight.